 Emergency Action Plan

-Directions: Each Emergency Coordinator needs to complete the worksheet found at the bottom of the Emergency Action Plan based on the instructions below so Environment, Health and Safety will have the necessary information on each building to ensure the safety of occupants.
+Directions: Each Emergency Coordinator needs to complete the worksheet found at the bottom of the Emergency Action Plan policy based on the instructions below so Environment, Health and Safety will have the necessary information on each building to ensure the safety of occupants.

 Purpose: The Emergency Action Plan is to outline a structured evacuation to ensure the safety of UNC employees, students and visitors.
 The plan is intended as guidance in the management of any unusual occurrence for your building.
 Occurrences could include floods, hurricanes, explosions, tornadoes, major fires, terrorism, and any event that has the potential for mass casualties.

 Fill out the following information on the form:

 - Building Name

 When the fire alarm sounds, take the following action.

 - Evacuate immediately at the closest exit.

 - When leaving the building, close all windows and doors.
 This will stop the spread of fire.